 Centuries ago, when rooms were illuminated by fire, Europe’s inhabitants were farmers or herders whose lives depended on knowing the rhythms of the year.
 Halloween (or Samhain, as it once was called) falls on the midpoint between the fall equinox and the winter solstice.
 According to the Celtic calendar, which began its holidays on the eve before, Halloween was the start of the new year.

-Grown from seed, apples tend to revert to wild species with small, sour fruit.
-Gradually, over many thousands of years, improved selections were preserved by grafting.
+Thousands of years, improved selections were preserved by grafting.
 Carried by traders, invaders and Romans into Europe, apples were brought to the New World by the first colonists in the 1600s, and the first orchard was said to be planted near Boston in 1625.

 Today, 2,500 varieties of apples are grown in the United States, including 100 in commercial production.
 Red Delicious and Golden Delicious are the two most popular varieties, but one attraction of growing apples in a home orchard is to experience the rare, more historic types.
 The Lady or Api apple is one of the oldest, dating to 15th-century France.
 It’s aromatic and sweet, but susceptible to apple scab (a fungal disease) where springs are wet.